python/cpython/Doc/library/difflib.rst

    The context diff format normally has a header for filenames and modification times.
 Any or all of these may be specified using strings for *fromfile*, *tofile*, *fromfiledate*, and *tofiledate*.
-The modification times are normally expressed in the format returned by :func:`time.ctime`.
+The modification times are normally expressed in the ISO 8601 format.
 If not specified, the strings default to blanks.

       >>> s1 = ['bacon\n', 'eggs\n', 'ham\n', 'guido\n']